brettsmith212/test-letta2-vscode-extension/.sourcegraph/memory.md

 1. ✅ Setting up a testing framework with Vitest
 2. ✅ Renaming commands and manifest (now using letta-chat.openChat)
 3. ✅ Created a new LettaService with the required functionality
+4. ✅ Refactored ChatService to use LettaService
+5. ✅ Simplified ChatPanel and removed tool-related code

 Remaining steps include:
-4. Refactoring ChatService to use LettaService
-5. Simplifying ChatPanel and removing tool-related code
+6. Removing the tools directory
+7. Updating configuration
-6. Cleaning up dependencies and removing Anthropic SDK
+8. Cleaning up dependencies and removing Anthropic SDK
+9. Adding integration tests and updating documentation

 ## Configuration
 - The extension used to use Claude API key in VS Code settings under `claudeChat.apiKey`